AUD507: Auditing & Monitoring Networks, Perimeters & Systems

-Audit 507 requires that you bring a fairly modern laptop running 64 bit Windows 7 Business or Windows 8 Business operating system.
+Audit 507 requires that you bring a fairly modern laptop running a 64 bit business or professional (or better) version of Windows 7 (or higher, including Windows 8 and Windows 10).
 Your computer should additionally have a minimum of 2 gigabytes of RAM, though 4 gigabytes or more is preferred.
 A computer not meeting the RAM and operating system requirements will not be able to run all of the hands-on exercises.
 Your computer will also need the ability to mount a USB stick and a wireless adapter for you to participate in the exercises in class.

 Your laptop must be capable of running the most current version of VMware Player (http://www.vmware.com/products/player/).
 It is strongly advised that you attempt to download and install VMware Player before coming to class to verify that your laptop can indeed run it successfully.
 Additionally, the Virtualization Extensions (VT-x) must be enabled in the BIOS of the computer.